 17. Circuit of Lake Muskry - Tipperary

 The walk is 10km long and it should take about 4 hours.
-It is less challenging than some of the steeper walks on the list so the perfect place to bring people full of energy and a nice stroll.
+It is less challenging than some of the steeper walks on the list so the perfect place to bring people full of energy for a nice stroll.

 18. Slieve Foye - Louth

-This is just behind the popular town of Carlingford and there are a number of walks including a great looped one that is 8km and which can be completed in a comfortable 3-4 hours.
+This is just behind the popular town of Carlingford and there are a number of walks including a great looped one that is 8km which can be completed in a comfortable 3-4 hours.